SiddharthPalod/Emocon/README.md

     datas=[('<yourpath>/Python/Python310/Lib/site-packages/cv2/data/haarcascade_frontalface_default.xml', 'cv2/data')],
     ```

-    Then unzip the best_model file in the model directory (this is the trained model)
+    Then unzip the 'best_model.zip' file in the 'model' directory (this is the trained model)

     Then run the main.py file to build the application
     ```bash